 Malted milk balls, blueberry sauce, gelatin cubes and more.
 Tonight, we're gonna have an ice cream party like it's 1959!

 We're partnering with Dreyer's for a series of posts (they're also known as Edy's for all you people east of the Rockies), and this old-fashioned ice cream party idea sprung out of their newest line of products that helps families enjoy sweeter time together.
-Slow Churned® Simple Recipes light ice cream has real ingredients like fresh cream and milk with no RBST, artificial colors or flavors, and no GMO ingredients.
+Slow Churned® Simple Recipes light ice cream has real ingredients like fresh cream and milk with no RBST, artificial colors or flavors.
 All of that with half the fat and one-third fewer calories of full-fat ice cream!
 It makes for the perfect, simple platform for our old-fashioned ice cream toppings.

 Whether you're hosting a party or just having fun at home with the family, you can incorporate toppings and flavors for every taste bud.
 Visit Dreyers.com or Edys.com for more inspiration for your sweeter together moments.